 Is Befriending free of charge?

 Yes.
-We are kindly supported by funders, including the Big Lottery and Macmillan, which means we can offer you the service at no cost.
+We are kindly supported by funders, including the Big Lottery, which means we can offer you the service at no cost.

 How can I access this service?